Licensed & IVN Certified Veterinary Care Team

 Doctors of Veterinary Medicine

 Our VirtualVetsSM certified veterinarians work with you to discuss your pet’s health history, symptoms, answer healthcare questions and determine if further testing is required.
-They diagnose and treat your pet’s medical conditions, diseases, and injuries.
-They also help you with preventative healthcare to improve and maintain your pet’s health and wellbeing.
+They consult & recommend your pet’s medical conditions, diseases, and injuries.
+They also help you with preventative healthcare to improve and maintain your pet’s health and well being.

 Our VirtualVetsSM certified veterinary technicians assist with capturing your pet’s health history and are qualified to assist the veterinarian with lab tests.
 They have experience assisting in all areas of pet healthcare and wellness.